Decision problems for linear recurrences involving arbitrary real numbers: The Skolem Problem

 \section{The Skolem Problem}

-\begin{Proposition} No positive instance of the Skolem Problem is robust. \end{Proposition} \begin{proof} Let $(c,u)$ be a positive instance of the Skolem Problem.
+\begin{prop} No ``yes''-instance of the Skolem Problem is robust. \end{prop} \begin{proof} Let $(c,u)$ be a ``yes''-instance of the Skolem Problem.
 Let us assume that $(c,u)$ has a dominant characteristic root $\lambda$ with non-zero imaginary part.
 An analogous but simpler proof establishes the claim in case that there exists a real dominant characteristic root.

 Since the vector of coefficients $c$ depends continuously on the vector of characteristic roots we can assume, up to slightly perturbing $(c,u)$, that $\lambda$ is simple, that $\lambda$ and $\bar{\lambda}$ are the only dominant characteristic roots, and that $\lambda/|\lambda|$ is a root of unity.
-The exponential polynomial solution of $(c,u)$ is then of the form $c \lambda^k + \bar{c} \bar{\lambda}^k + r(k)$, with $|r(k)| < a b^{k}$ for some $a \geq 0$ and $b < M$. writing $\lambda = M e^{i\varphi}$ and $c = \alpha + i \beta$ we have
+The exponential polynomial solution of $(c,u)$ is then of the form $c \lambda^k + \bar{c} \bar{\lambda}^k + r(k)$, with $|r(k)| < a b^{k}$ for some $a \geq 0$ and $b < M$.
+Writing $\lambda = M e^{i\varphi}$ and $c = \alpha + i \beta$ we have

 Thus, $c \lambda^k + \bar{c} \bar{\lambda}^k$ does not vanish so long as the point $(\alpha,\beta)$ lies outside the set $S = \Set{(x,y) \in \R^2}{\exists k. x \cos(k\varphi) - y \sin(k\varphi) = 0}$.
 Since $e^{i\varphi}$ is a root of unity the expressions $\cos(k\varphi)$ and $\sin(k\varphi)$ admit only finitely many different values for $k \in \N$.
 Additionally, the expressions $\cos(k\varphi)$ and $\sin(k\varphi)$ never vanish simultaneously.
 Therefore the set $S$ is a finite union of straight lines in $\R^2$.
 It follows that there exist arbitrarily small perturbations of $\alpha$ and $\beta$ such that $\alpha \cos(k\varphi) - \beta \sin(k\varphi)$ never vanishes.
 Since this expression only admits finitely many values it follows that $|u_k| > \varepsilon M^k - a b^k$ with $\varepsilon > 0$ and $b < M$.